MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/admin-overview/what-subscription-do-i-have.md

 1. In the admin center, go to the **Billing** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank">Products & services</a> page.

 2. Your subscriptions are displayed on the **Products & services** page, together with the subscription name, information about the subscription, and its status.
-To see a condensed view, choose **Table view**.
+To see a condensed view, select **Table view**.

 ::: moniker-end